pm831/airline-guest-satisfaction-modeling/README.md

 # Airline_Guest_Satisfaction_Analysis

+## Abstract:
+Every day, there are tens of thousands of people who fly across the country and the world, whether it is work-related or for a vacation.
+In addition to looking for the best and most convenient fares, customers tend to focus on their airline experience which plays a big part in customer satisfaction.
+In the Airline Guest Satisfaction Analysis, I look to determine the key drivers from guest satisfaction surveys that translates to a particular customer recommending Airline X. Furthermore, in the analysis, the following questions arise.
+How much do cleanliness ratings play a part in the overall customer satisfaction?
+Which airports are the best at cleaning aircraft?
+Which airports are the worst?
+What are factors causing cleanliness ratings to be low in certain airports?
+Is it overnight stay?
+What major steps can Airline X take in the airports with the worst cleanliness ratings?
+All of these questions/problems are being analyzed below.

 ## Use Case(s):
 ### Determine the key drivers for likelihood to recommend Airline X
 ### Which airports are the best at cleaning aircraft?